 - Understand that we will edit your post, too.
 It doesn’t matter how good your post is – we will still give it an editorial pass before it goes live on our blog.
 It’s nothing personal, just standard procedure on almost every serious blog that runs guest posts.

 - Plan to be around when the post goes live.
 Click here to see our guest post promotion guidelines.
 We’ll let you know as soon as it’s been scheduled, and you’ll have plenty of notice to make sure that you’ll be available.
 We expect you to be around during the day, and the following day, to interact with readers in the comments.

 - Do your part to spread the word.
 If you write a post here, you should be proud of it, and we expect you to tell your networks about it!
 You should also list your guest post’s URL in the “Past Contributor” section of your Google+ URL!
 The guest post promotion ideas above will help you get a LOT more mileage out of your post!
 We’ll be doing our bit to make sure your work gets in front of as many eyes as possible – together we’ll make it a massive success!

 That’s all there is to it.
-If you have any questions, or you want to propose a post idea, go ahead and email Felicity at felicity (at) firepolemarketing (dot) com!
+If you have any questions, or you want to propose a post idea, go ahead and email Felicity at editor (at) firepolemarketing (dot) com!